Low testosterone can lead to weight gain, changes in mood, decreased energy levels, and a reduction in libido.

 - Infrequent dosing (only need to use it once per week)

-- Small risk of infection at injection site
+- Small risk of infection at the injection site

 - Lack of control in dosing (easier to take too much compared to creams/gels)